Tarcisio Burgnich: International career

 Burgnich was also a pillar of the Italy national team for more than a decade.
 He represented Italy at the 1960 Summer Olympics in Rome, where they finished in fourth place.
-He made his senior debut on 10 November 1963, in a 1–1 home draw against the Soviet Union, and subsequently became a permanent fixture in the team's line-up, wearing the number 2 shirt, and later helping the national side win their first ever European Football Championship title in 1968, on home soil.
+He made his senior debut on 10 November 1963, in a 1–1 home draw against the Soviet Union in a qualifying match for the 1966 FIFA World Cup, and subsequently became a permanent fixture in the team's line-up, wearing the number 2 shirt.
+He scored his first international goal in a 1–0 friendly win over Austria in Milan on 18 June 1966.
+He later helped the national side win their first ever European Football Championship title in 1968, on home soil.
 He was also on Italy's roster for the 1966 World Cup, as well at the 1970 World Cup, where they reached the final, only to lose 4–1 to Brazil.
 In the memorable semi-final match against West Germany, often colloquially known as the "Game of the Century", Burgnich even managed to score a goal, helping his team to overcome the Germans 4–3 following extra time.
 He also took part in the 1974 FIFA World Cup with Italy.
 In total, he represented the Azzurri 66 times between 1963 and 1974, scoring twice.

 He may best be remembered for his quote about Brazilian star Pelé's headed goal against him, following Italy's 4–1 defeat to Brazil in the 1970 World Cup Final (Burgnich had been assigned to man-mark the Brazilian during the final, but was beaten by him in the air):

 "I told myself before the game, 'he's made of skin and bones just like everyone else' — but I was wrong."

 He later said of the same goal:

 "The cross came in and we both leapt as high as we could.
 Then I came down to Earth where I belong.
 And he stayed up there, where he belongs, and scored."